 Go ahead and do it now; this post will be right here when you come back!
 If you want to go to the “extra for experts” level, strike two items off your list!

 ∗ Note: if the thing you want to cross off your list is something you are legally or morally obliged to do, I can’t recommend that you ditch it; that would be unwise.
 If that’s your situation, how can you re-frame it to be more palatable or energising?
+Which of your strengths can you use to do it well whilst making it enjoyable?
 How will you reward yourself for completing it promptly?
 The sooner you get it done, the sooner you will be released from the dread, and free to play at things you want to do!

 How did that feel?

 Did that feel a little scary?
 Like maybe you’re going onto Santa’s naughty list?
 That’s probably an indicator that you aren’t fully in-charge of your to-do list.
 (And, by the way, you won’t ever go on Santa’s naughty list for looking after yourself and implementing healthy boundaries!)

 Who is in charge of your to-do list?

 While we like to imagine ourselves as strong, independent and unswayed by the opinions of others, social expectations play a huge part in the choices we make.
 That’s the nature of being human.
 We (consciously or unconsciously) consider what others might think about us if we say “No”, especially if we’ve previously said “Yes” and are now withdrawing that agreement.
 And we sometimes value the opinion of others more highly than our own needs, so we drag ourselves through tasks that exhaust us for no personal benefit.